 - Leejee H. Suh, MD, Director of Cornea Fellowship Program and Columbia University Laser Vision Center

 - Stephen L. Trokel, MD

-The fellow will function as a clinical instructor/attending physician at Columbia University Medical Center, staffing resident clinics and assisting resident physicians in anterior segment surgery.
+The fellow will function as a clinical instructor/attending physician at Columbia University Irving Medical Center, staffing resident clinics and assisting resident physicians in anterior segment surgery.
 The fellow is directly responsible for supervising activities of the Cornea Clinic and directing the diagnostic workup of patients under the direction of corneal attending physicians.

 The fellow is expected to attend departmental conferences, including cornea lectures, Grand Rounds, and specialized meetings.
 In addition, the fellow will periodically present cases at Grand Rounds and will lecture in the resident lecture series.